-The Holiday Season always brings questions from employers, business operators and consumers on what can be open, what can’t be, and what legal obligations exist between management and staff.
+Holidays for businesses and their employees aren’t always the same, and that always brings questions from employers, business operators and consumers on what can be open, what can’t be, and what legal obligations exist between management and staff.
 We’re happy to share the following information as a reference guide for local business.

 IMPORTANT: Businesses may be affected by a variety of legislation.
-Labour legislation, such as the Ontario Employment Standards Act (ESA), or its’ federal equivalent, will be a consideration for all businesses while retail, service, hospitality and related businesses must also consider the provisions of the Retail Business Holiday Act and its affect on the ability of a business to be open to the public.
+Labour legislation, such as the Ontario Employment Standards Act (ESA), or the federal equivalent, will be a consideration for all businesses while retail, service, hospitality and related businesses must also consider the provisions of the Retail Business Holiday Act and its affect on the ability of a business to be open to the public.

 What are the public holidays here?

 From a business perspective, the answer depends on whether the business is governed by federal or provincial labour law.
 For example, many in the transportation, banking and communications fields are regulated under federal law which has slightly different provisions than Ontario law.
 Since most local businesses are the subjects of Ontario law, the information summarized here is based on the laws of this province.

 The Province of Ontario recognizes nine paid public or “statutory” holidays every year: